Jill Wruble: Biography

 Wruble is a director at the National Association of Veteran Affairs Physicians and Dentists and a fellow at Johns Hopkins Medicine, in Radiology and Radiological Science.
-She retired from the United States Army with rank of major.
+She retired from the United States Army as a major.
 She is a graduate of Williams College and the New York College of Osteopathic Medicine.
 She was a clinical assistant professor who taught residents at Yale School of Medicine as recently as 2016.

-Work on incidentaloma
+Work on Incidentaloma

-Her TEDx Penn talk about these incidentalomas discussed how doctors treat abnormalities on tests, which lead to expensive further testing and potential overdiagnosis and overtreatment.
+Wruble's TEDx Penn talk discussed the issue of doctors treating abnormalities found on tests, leading to expensive further testing and potential overdiagnosis and overtreatment.
 In light of the COVID-19 pandemic and the reduced availability for elective surgeries in some areas, she is among the doctors calling for a reevaluation of aggressive cancer screenings and treatment that may cause harm to patients.

-She says that with contemporary CT scans providing a large number of very detailed images, "[w]e now see things that we would have never seen before, like a lesion that may never be a problem" and that it's typical to see multiple abnormalities with each scan.
+She says that with contemporary CT scans providing a large number of very detailed images, "[w]e now see things that we would have never seen before, like a lesion that may never be a problem" and that it is typical to see multiple abnormalities with each scan.
 Wruble is concerned with "the unintended consequences of medical testing" and along with co-author Joann Elmore has written about her skepticism of computer aided diagnosis as a tool for detecting breast cancer.
 A paper that she contributed to, "Effective Radiology Reporting" is often cited in papers on incidentaloma.